IQ City Medical College

 IQ City Medical College and Hospital, established in 2013, is a private medical college located in Durgapur, West Bengal, India.
 This medical college hospital is a part of IQ City in Durgapur.
 This college offers the Bachelor of Medicine and Bachelor of Surgery (MBBS) courses.
 It is affiliated with the West Bengal University of Health Sciences and recognized by the National Medical Commission.
-The annual intake of this college in the MB BS course is 250 as on 2024-25 Academic Year.
+The annual intake of this college in the MBBS course is 250 as on 2024-25 Academic Year.

 This college is situated in Bijra.